dotnet/fsharp/docs/reusing-typecheck-results.md

 However, serialization of the compiler data is non-trivial:
 - we don't have a **full** out-of-the-box solution in the repo (some parts are available, see below)
 - well-known serialization libraries (like `System.Text.Json`) won't work right away, because data is internal and libs can't handle some F# type easily (e.g. DUs)
-- we can't use F#-specific libraries (like [this](https://github.com/fsprojects/FSharp.Json) or [this](https://github.com/Tarmil/FSharp.SystemTextJson)) because they are not "official" enough
+- we can't use F#-specific libraries (like [this](https://github.com/fsprojects/FSharp.Json) or [this](https://github.com/Tarmil/FSharp.SystemTextJson)) because we strictly minimize 3-party dependencies

 It should be possible to hack things around, but the more compiler data we want to serialize, the harder it will be.
 Hence I see 2 ways to go: